mindfulness

-Just be aware of what’s happening, as it comes and goes … without judgment.
+Just be aware of what is happening, as it comes and goes, without judgment.

-It’s a quiet and gentle awareness of all six senses as they arise in your pool of awareness: sight, sound, smell, taste, touch (including breath, movement, and body sensation), and thought or feeling … gently held in equanimity, simply observed as they are … as reality is.
+It is a silent awareness of whatever arises in the field of awareness — sight, sound, smell, taste, touch (including breath, movement, and bodily sensations), or thought and feeling — gently held in equanimity and simply observed as they are, as reality is.

 mindful tea session